artdevgame/shots-fired-support/README.md

 ![](./assets/preview-mapping.png)

-If you would like to temporarily disable any mapped events from triggering changes, you can change the toggle state in the settings page from `enabled` to
+To temporarily disable any mapped events from triggering changes, change the toggle state in the settings page from `enabled` to
 `disabled`:

 ![](./assets/toggle.png)

 # Premium Tier

-To help support future development of the app Shots Fired offers a _Premium Tier_.
+To help support future development of the app, Shots Fired offers a _Premium Tier_.
 Currently the offering is additional game support but will in future include other functionality.

 A Premium Tier subscription is billed monthly through the Overwolf platform.
+[See payment terms](https://www.overwolf.com/legal/terms).

 # Support